zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 Let's break down what has changed:

 1. In order for us to be able to render `<UserProfileHeader />` in `<UserProfile />`, we need to provide it with the data it needs from the `User` type.
 It defines what data it needs from `User` via the fragment `UserProfileHeader_user`, so we _spread that fragment_ on a `User` object in our query.
 This will ensure that the data demands on `User` for `<UserProfileHeader />` is fetched in the query.
 2. When we get the data from `Query.use`, the object where we spread `UserProfileHeader_user` will include a _fragment reference_ for that fragment.
-Fragment references are how Relay carries the data for fragments, and each fragment `use` hook knows how to _take an object containing its own fragment reference and use it to get its own data_.
+Fragment references are how Relay carries the data for fragments, and each fragment `use` hook knows how to _take a `fragmentRefs` prop containing its own fragment reference and use it to get its own data_.

-Any object (it's actually a ReasonML record, but I'll confusingly enough call it object here) where one or more fragments have been spread will have a method called `getFragmentRefs()`.
-That method will return an object with fragment references for all fragments spread there.
+Any object (it's actually a ReasonML record, but I'll call it object here) where one or more fragments have been spread will have a prop called `fragmentRefs`.
+That prop will contain all fragment references for all fragments spread.
 Incidentally, this is exactly what the respective fragment's `use` hook wants!

-3. We make sure we actually got a user, and then we take the `userById` object (where we spread `UserProfileHeader_user`), run `userById.getFragmentRefs()` to get the fragment references, and pass the result to `<UserProfileHeader />`.
+3. We make sure we actually got a user, and then we take the `userById` object (where we spread `UserProfileHeader_user`), and pass the fragment references to `<UserProfileHeader />` via `userById.fragmentReferences`.
 That component then passes that to the fragment `UserProfileHeader_user` `use` hook, which then exchanges it for the actual fragment data.

 Phew!
 That's a lot to break down.
 It's really not that complicated to use though.